twarp-project-dump/Snakes-Ngage-Assets-Extraction/README.md

 ## ```.bix``` files
 These seem to be the 3d models used in the game.
 I have not tried to parse these yet, so any help would be appreciated.

+## ```.lsc``` files
+Barely researched, seem to define the level triggers, pickups or paths.

+## ```.dat``` files
+Seem to be the files that contain level geometry or other info about the levels.

+## ```.txt``` files
+These include the slight dev commentary, list of tracks that play in each set of level and the sets of levels themselves.
+There are mentions of "groovetracker" scripts, which is apparently how the game decides which music to play.
+You can look at those scripts yourself by opening the files.